 Q4.
 What is the uniform for the muster?

 A4.
 Participants may wear their Navy uniform or civilian attire.
 If civilian attire is worn it must be professional in nature.
+If uniforms are worn, adherence to Navy Uniform Regulations is required.

 Q5.
 Will participants be paid for attending the muster?